What Are Some Low-Cost High-Impact Gifts We Can Give Our Donors?

 Let’s talk about healthy relationships.

-But when it does, it’s the best, right?
+But when it does, it’s the best, am I right?

 How about your donors?
-There are some in our field that fall into the trap of thinking that our donors are really our friends.
+There are some in our professional who fall into the trap of thinking that our donors are really our friends.
 Now, in selected cases, that is true.
 But in the main, it’s really not.
-And believing that can cause is to lose sight of what connects us : the mission of our schools or organizations.
-So, if they aren’t our friends, what is the true nature of our relationships with our donors?
-And do the same rules of engagement apply?
+And believing that can cause us to lose sight of what connects us : the mission of our schools or organizations.
+So, since they aren’t our “friends”, do the same rules of engagement apply?

 • Irregular, small gestures